 When the decision gets made for AIA Colorado to support or oppose legislation, there are a number of strategies we can employ.
 Sometimes it’s as simple as joining forces with another organization with similar legislative priorities.
 Often the most effective strategy however, is you, our members getting involved to make a difference.

-Contact Nikolaus Remus, AIA, AIA Colorado’s Government Affairs Manager to find out how you can start advocating today.
+Contact Nikolaus Remus, AIA, Advocacy Engagement Director, to find out how you can start advocating today.

 Every bill is first reviewed by a small group of legislators in a public committee hearing.
 Our members who are affected by the bill can testify on the real-world implications if the bill were to be passed.
 AIA Colorado supports members who testify by providing them with talking points and opportunities to contact their legislators.

-To better amplify your advocacy at the state level, we need to build and maintain relationships with our legislators.
-This is a two-part effort that can only work if AIA Colorado and its members work in tandem.
+To maximize our effectiveness at the state level, we need to build and maintain relationships with our legislators.
+This is a two-part effort that succeeds when AIA Colorado and our members work in tandem.

 Legislators want to know how large groups of people are affected by the work they do at the state level.
 AIA Colorado, as a membership organization of 2,400 design professionals, is able to speak to legislators about the collective impact of issues on the architecture profession.

-Because of this process, these conversations are not about partisanship, but rather how a policy will affect architects and the architecture profession as a whole.
-This makes it easier to focus on specific issues with legislators, regardless of how our members may vote on their own ballots.
+These conversations are not about partisanship, but rather how a policy will affect architects and the architecture profession as a whole.
+This makes it possible to focus on specific issues with legislators, regardless of how our members may vote on their own ballots.
 Legislators understand this separation and appreciate the insight architects can offer.
 We also know that in Colorado, our priorities as a profession don’t clearly align with either political party.

 AIA Colorado also works closely with our lobbyist, Jerry Johnson.
-Johnson has over 30 years’ experience lobbying on architects’ behalf and is an integral part of all our advocacy efforts, whether it’s advancing our efforts on specific bills or helping build relationships between members and legislators.
+Johnson has 40 years’ experience lobbying on architects’ behalf and is an integral part of all our advocacy efforts, whether it’s advancing our efforts on specific bills or helping build relationships between members and legislators.

 The most effective for a member to advocate at the state level is by reaching out to your representative and senator as a constituent.
 Regularly attending their public events, asking questions, and sharing your opinions can go a long way towards building a rapport and advancing efforts that benefit and protect architects.
 Our legislators know they aren’t experts on every topic, so they rely on informed constituents, like you, to help them understand details on a subject they haven’t considered.